 How do Neobanks Work?

-Neobanks use technology platforms such as a mobile app to provide financial products for customers similar to a traditional bank.
-For example, they can provide banking services such as a bank account like savings accounts, direct deposit options, a cash account, and more.
+Neobanks use technology platforms such as mobile apps to provide financial products for customers, similar to traditional banks.
+For example, they can provide banking services such as bank account savings accounts, direct deposit options, a cash account, and more.

 Neobanks mostly raise funds from investors, interchange fees between merchants and consumers, and other innovative strategies.
 In addition, because they do not have a physical presence such as a brick and mortar branch, neobanks save significant money on overhead and rent.